 Internships are an integral part of learning at the School of Media and Public Affairs.
 Students gain valuable firsthand experience and learn new skills by working with news organizations, federal agencies, lobbying and political firms, digital media companies, advocacy groups and congressional press offices.
 We provide access to dozens of listings through our exclusive internship database.
 Often, internships lead to full-time jobs after graduation.

-Employers who wish to list their internships with SMPA should email a text-only job description to firstname.lastname@example.org.
+Employers who wish to list their internships with SMPA may email a text-only job description to email@example.com.
+We ask that employers first read these guidelines before sending job descriptions to us.

 Journalism and Mass Communication Internship Requirements

 Journalism internships may be served at news organizations or with groups or organizations that routinely communicate to a wide audience using online tools like social media sites.
-Each internship must be approved in advance by the Internship Coordinator.
+Each internship must be approved in advance by the Assistant Director.
 All JMC internships will earn three credits (roughly 15 hours per week).
-A few exceptions may be made for one- or two-credit internships approved in advance by the Internship Coordinator.
-The exceptions apply mainly to summer when students are charged tuition for internships and may wish to take one- or two-credit internships because of the cost.

-Faculty advisers will assign three books or their equivalent to help the student prepare for writing a final project due before the end of the semester.
+The work required to complete the Internship involves not only the hours at the internship site, but a research component as well.
+For example, a faculty adviser might assign three books or their equivalent to help the student prepare for writing a final project due before the end of the semester.
 Final projects could be a news feature about the sponsoring organization, a video package or a research paper.
 The subject will be discussed and decided on in consultation with the faculty adviser.
+Final projects are due on the last day of class.

 Students and advisers should meet at least twice over the semester for a discussion about how the internship and final project are progressing.
-At mid-semester, students will submit a synopsis of the research to the faculty adviser.
+Advisers might require students to submit a synopsis of their research at mid-semester.

 Political Communication Internship Requirements